alexownejazayeri/aloompa-graphql-api/README.md

 ## Overview

 A GraphQL API to query apps, events, and stages given this [data set](https://assets.aloompa.com.s3.amazonaws.com/rappers/hiphopfest.json).
+Priority for this version is a project that passes the requirements.

-Priorities of this version were to get something that first hits the mark on the requirements with aims of deployment AWS and refactoring for TypeScript with the remaining time.
+Up next: attempting to deploy to AWS and refactor for TypeScript (TS might be more aspirational) with the remaining time.

 Tech
 - JavaScript